NunoSilva04/Malenia-BossFight/README.md

 ### Step 8

-Open a command prompt inside the project folder cloned back in **Step 1** and create a directory inside it.
-After that run the command `cmake -B <directory_name>`
+Create a new directory with a name of your choice inside the project folder you cloned back in **Step 1**.
+After that open a command prompt and navigate all the way where the **CMakeLists.txt** file is and run the command `cmake -B <directory_name>`
 - **Note:** Here `<directory_name>` is the name you gave to the directory you just created.
 In the picture below I named it build

 ![project_structure](ReadMe_Pictures/project_structure.png)